Understanding Online Consumer Behaviors for a Better Customer Journey

 Consumers want to conveniently see recommended products that fit their specific needs or solve a problem they’re experiencing — without having to dig deep.

 To do this, marketers need to create a targeted and personalized buying experience based on data from search, viewed, and purchase history.
 Demographic data like location and email can also help determine customer needs or problems they need help solving.
+A cross channel marketing platform can make this a scalable, automated process.

 Then, this data collected should be analyzed and applied to create the most customized online shopping experience possible that meets the customer’s needs or solves the problem.